AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     isGuid(guid: string): boolean;
 }

+// Warning: (ae-missing-release-tag) "ILoggerCallback" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export interface ILoggerCallback {
     // (undocumented)
     (level: LogLevel, message: string, containsPii: boolean): void;
 }

+// Warning: (ae-missing-release-tag) "INativeBrokerPlugin" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 export interface INativeBrokerPlugin {
     // (undocumented)